GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/lay-of-the-land/index.md

 Code dealing with checking for out of date Chrome versions and prompting the user to update or making decisions about how data should be stored could not move into AndroidX.
-Therefore, we created an alternative library to contain these parts of **custom-tabs-client** that couldn’t go into **androidx.browser**, and so the [Android Browser Helper][8] was born.
+Therefore, we created an alternative library to contain these parts of **custom-tabs-client** that couldn't go into **androidx.browser**, and so the [Android Browser Helper][8] was born.

-The **Android Browser Helper** was created to contain code that can be specific to browsers (not just Chrome, we’re open to code specifically for other browsers) and can make concrete decisions that libraries shouldn’t.
+The **Android Browser Helper** was created to contain code that can be specific to browsers (not just Chrome, we're open to code specifically for other browsers) and can make concrete decisions that libraries shouldn't.
 We took this opportunity to generally separate the roles of these two libraries:

-* **androidx.browser** contains the basic building blocks for interacting with browsers on the user’s system.
+* **androidx.browser** contains the basic building blocks for interacting with browsers on the user's system.
 * The **Android Browser Helper** contains convenient to use and sensible default implementations.

 ### Bootstrapping {: #bootstrapping }

 Developers are busy people, with a lot of work to do and deadlines to match.
-To help with this, we created two tools to let user’s bootstrap their Trusted Web Activity.
+To help with this, we created two tools to let user's bootstrap their Trusted Web Activity.

 The first (and oldest) is [svgomg-twa][9], which is a GitHub hosted Android Project that launches a Trusted Web Activity.